Richard Keith-Jones: Military career

-Keith-Jones was commissioned into the Royal Artillery on 1 February 1934.
+Keith-Jones was educated at Clifton College.
+He was commissioned into the Royal Artillery on 1 February 1934.
 He saw action in the Italian campaign during the Second World War, for which he was awarded the Military Cross.

 After the war he became a GSO2 instructor at the Staff College, Camberley, from September 1949 until December 1951, Commander, Royal Artillery (CRA) for 17th Gurkha Division in July 1957 and General Officer Commanding 50th (Northumbrian) Division/District of the Territorial Army in March 1964 before retiring in July 1966.

+Keith-Jones wrote the foreword to A Short History of the 50th Northumbrian Division by Major A.H.R.
+Baker and Major B. Rust TD, published in 1966, as General Officer Commanding 50th Northumbrian Division, from Kirkleavington Hall, Yarm, Yorkshire.